Baloch clothing

-Background
+History

-Dress code and personal upkeeping are among the cultural values, which distinguish a Baloch from others.
-The Baloch dress and personal upkeeping very much resemble the Parthian ways.
-Surprisingly, no significant changes can be observed in the Balochi dress since the ancient times.
+Dress code and personal upkeep are particularly high among the cultural values of the Baloch people.
+The Baloch dress resemble the ancient Parthian equivalent.
+Surprisingly, no significant changes can be observed in the Balochi dress since ancient history.

-Baloch clothing is derived from Parthian clothing, especially Baloch men's pants are very wide like Parthian pants, but narrow near the hem or hem, and twisting causes folds in it.
+Baloch clothing is derived from Parthian clothing, especially Baloch men's pants are very wide like Parthian pants, but narrow near the hem, and twisting causes folds in it.

 The Baloch have worn their traditional clothing since ancient times, and this clothing was spread beyond the borders of Balochistan by ancient dynasties.
 The similarity of the clothing of Baloch men with other geographical regions such as India is as a result of the power of the Iranian ancient dynasties.

-Balochi needlework or Balochi embroidery, is a type of Balochi handicrafts which is used on Balochi women's clothing, in some sources, the beginning of this art is 100 to 200 years before Islam, and the available evidence indicates that this method of sewing has been common among the Baloch people since the beginning of Islam, and in The Ilkhanate era, especially the Timurid and Safavid eras, has reached its peak.
+Balochi needlework, is a type of Balochi handicrafts which is used on Balochi women's clothing—in some sources—the beginning of this art is 100 to 200 years prior to Islam, and the available evidence indicates that this method of sewing has been common among the Baloch people since the beginning of Islam, and in the Ilkhanate era—especially the Timurid and Safavid eras—has reached its peak.

-Men's Balochi suit
+Men's dress

-Baloch men wear a dress named Jameh or Jamak.
-It consists of two parts; one is upper body clothing and the other is a loose skirt reaching to the knee. trouser(shalwar) has approximately 2.2 m wide.
+Baloch men wear a dress named jameh or jamak.
+It consists of two parts; one is upper body clothing and the other is a loose skirt reaching to the knee.
+The trouser (shalwar) is approximately 2.2 m wide.

 The men's shalwar kameez consists of a very baggy shalwar troser which uses large lengths of cloth.
 The kameez is also loose, which traditionally is long with long sleeves.

 Chakan doz is a hand-embroidered hat of the nobles, this type of hat is made of fabric on which needlework is done.

-Shawl(Balochi:) is a woolen coat worn in winter.
+Shawl (شال) is a woolen coat worn in winter.